 Believe in yourself.
-Although these are simple words, actually believing in yourself is extremely difficult for many of us to achieve.
+Although these are simple words, actually to really believe in yourself is extremely difficult for many of us to achieve.
 Even those who appear confident are often covering up or compensating for real or perceived flaws that undermine a belief in the self.
 That’s why different self-help gurus and therapists have tried to help with this pervasive issue by offering solutions that boost self-confidence or raise self-esteem.

 Over my 30 years of practice I’ve studied many different approaches.
 So I decided to jot down nine of my favorite strategies that have been the most helpful to my clients and me.
 Many of these techniques can be found in Dr. Diana Kirschner’s new relationship book, Sealing the Deal: The Love Mentor’s Guide to Lasting Love.